cybert3xas/js-paswordGenerator/README.md

 Need to shrapen my JS skills and family members always ask me for passwords.
 I believe this will save me some time.

 ## Instructions
-l.
-Select the password length you want
+1. Select the password length you want
-l.
-Press the 'Generate Passwords' button
+1. Press the 'Generate Passwords' button
-l.
-Click the password you want and it will copy it to your clipboard
+1. Click the password you want and it will copy it to your clipboard